JohnCoene/javascript-for-r/_book/7-02-webpack-npm-discover.md

 npm run build-prod
 ```

-We can then include the output of webpack in the shiny application to test that all works well.
+We can then include the output of webpack in the Shiny application to test that all works well.

 ```r
 library(shiny)